jasperla/portroach/README.md

 - add Makefile.PL
 - improve DISTFILES handling and "lack" of versions
-- ports removed from the tree aren't purged from the database
 - for the dynamic pages:
   - use a single `maintainer.html`
   - generate indexes by category